pilif0/pilif0.github.io/resume.md

 _May 2025 - Present_

 I am one of several research associates working on [Integrated Technologies of Care](https://usher.ed.ac.uk/advanced-care-research-centre/programme/new-technologies-of-care).
-My work involves using formal models to understand sensor data with the aim of improving quality of life for older adults.
+The team I am a part of uses formal models that integrate sensor data and information about a person's context to understand the activities they perform, with the aim of improving quality of life for older adults.
+My individual focus is on visualising the various data in a dashboard to make it accessible to a less technical audience.
+The core tool I use in this work is [Plotly Dash](https://github.com/plotly/dash).

 __Teaching Support__ at the School of Informatics, University of Edinburgh
 _AYs 2020/21, 2021/22, 2022/23, 2024/25_